If you’ve ever wondered how to go sugar free, this post is for you.

 How to tell if you’re dopamine deficient.

-Well, ask yourself these questions: are you always tired? do you have low energy? are you having trouble concentrating? do you crave processed foods? cake? chips? potatoes? pasta? candy?
+Ask yourself these questions: are you always tired? do you have low energy? are you having trouble concentrating? do you crave processed foods? cake? chips? potatoes? pasta? candy?

-Honestly, try these next few tips below to increase your dopamine levels naturally (ending your dependency on sugar and caffeine and increasing your metabolism) and just notice how much your energy levels rise!
+Try these next few tips below to increase your dopamine levels naturally (ending your dependency on sugar and caffeine and increasing your metabolism) and just notice how much your energy levels rise!

 Not only have I noticed that I feel less tired, but I can power through the toughest workouts with ease when I follow these tips.